-- José Reis da Silva Ramos, Chairman of the Board of Directors, holds: - 39.49%1 of the share capital of Grupo Salvador Caetano, SGPS, S.A., a company in a control relationship with the Company: - This percentage includes shares held by his spouse - Maria Angelina Martins Caetano Ramos, Member of the Board of Directors, holds: - 39.49%1 of the share capital of Group Salvador Caetano, SGPS, S.A., a company in a control relationship with the Company; - This percentage includes shares held by her spouse - Salvador Acácio Martins Caetano, Member of the Board of Directors, holds: - 39.49%1 of the share capital of Group Salvador Caetano, SGPS, S.A., a company in a control relationship with the Company; - This percentage includes shares held by his spouse - Miguel Pedro Caetano Ramos, Member of the Board of Directions, holds: - 0.00223% of the share capital of Grupo Salvador Caetano, SGPS, S.A., a company in a control relationship with the Company.
+- José Reis da Silva Ramos, Chairman of the Board of Directors, holds: - 39.49% of the share capital of Grupo Salvador Caetano, SGPS, S.A., a company in a control relationship with the Company: - 1This percentage includes shares held by his spouse - Maria Angelina Martins Caetano Ramos, Member of the Board of Directors, holds: - 39.49%1 of the share capital of Group Salvador Caetano, SGPS, S.A., a company in a control relationship with the Company; - 1This percentage includes shares held by his spouse - Salvador Acácio Martins Caetano, Member of the Board of Directors, holds: - 39.49%1 of the share capital of Group Salvador Caetano, SGPS, S.A., a company in a control relationship with the Company; - 1This percentage includes shares held by his spouse - Miguel Pedro Caetano Ramos, Member of the Board of Directions, holds: - 0.00223% of the share capital of Grupo Salvador Caetano, SGPS, S.A., a company in a control relationship with the Company.

-Information on the shares held by shareholders in TOYOTA CAETANO PORTUGAL, S.A.
+INFORMATION ON THE SHARES HELD BY SHAREHOLDERS IN TOYOTA CAETANO PORTUGAL, S.A.